 With a non-stop pace that challenges and engages boys academically, athletically, and artistically, St. Andrew’s College offers a truly, once-in-a-lifetime experience.

-The Residential program begins in Macdonald House, where our younger boarding students (grades 5-8) begin their SAC education.
-The Macdonald House experience offers a safe and nurturing environment where our MS students are supported and encouraged to gain confidence and seize new challenges through structured and unstructured activities.
+The Residential program begins in Macdonald House, where our younger boarding students (Grades 5-9) begin their SAC education.
+The Macdonald House experience offers a safe and nurturing environment where our youngest students are supported and encouraged to gain confidence and seize new challenges through structured and unstructured activities.
 As we like to put it, “it is the beginning of their journey on the road to independence” and prepares our students well for their Upper School experience.
-For more information on Boarding Life in the Middle School, please click here
+For more information on Boarding Life in the Middle School, please click here.